isaanggi/tekn-cloud-computing/minggu-11/app-containerization-orchestration.md

 ## Step 2: Link Extractor Module with Full URI and Anchor Text

+Checkout the step2 branch and list files in it.

 <div><img src="gambar/ss9.png"></div>

+In this step the ```linkextractor.py``` script is updated with the following functional changes.
+Let’s have a look at the updated script.

 <div><img src="gambar/ss10.png"></div>

+Let’s have a look at the updated script.
+We have used a new tag ```linkextractor:step2``` for this image so that we don’t overwrite the image from the ```step1``` to illustrate that they can co-exist and containers can be run using either of these images.

 <div><img src="gambar/ss11.png"></div>

+Running a one-off container using the ```linkextractor:step2``` image should now yield an improved output:

 <div><img src="gambar/ss12.png"></div>

+Running a container using the previous image linkextractor:step1 should still result in the old output:

 <div><img src="gambar/ss13.png"></div>

+So far, we have learned how to containerize a script with its necessary dependencies to make it more portable.
+We have also learned how to make changes in the application and build different variants of Docker images that can co-exist.
+In the next step we will build a web service that will utilize this script and will make the service run inside a Docker container.

 ## Step 3: Link Extractor API Service